- • FREE INITIAL CONSULTATION

 The Costa Rica Department of Immigration (Dirección General de Migración y Extranjería – DGME)

 The DGME will not receive residency applications until September 18th, 2020.

 1. Documents that will expire within this period will have their validity extended to November 18th, 2020.
 So don’t panic

-3. Application status notifications will be issued throughout this time to Laura by email from the DGME.
+2. Application status notifications will be issued throughout this time to Laura by email from the DGME.
+Many approvals have been issued since March.